tohagan-tmr/cleanpass/README.md

 2. For each filtered file containing credentials ...
   - Make some small change to the file and add it to Staging
   - View the changes in Staging files to confirm that the expected filter was applied (e.g. password replaced)
   - Now undo the change you made to the source file and re-add this change to Staging.
 Even though you've just undone changes to the file, it should remain in Staging as the filter was applied to it.
-If not then your filter didn't work!
+If not, then your filter didn't work!

 Now you're ready to commit the Staged files with the filter applied.